 Summit One Vanderbilt Observation Deck Prices:

-General Admission to Summit One Vanderbilt starts at $42, making it the second most expensive observation deck in NYC.
-This ticket provides access to the observation deck and Après.
-You can also purchase the Summit Signature Experience for $56, which includes one free signature drink at Après.
+General admission to Summit One Vanderbilt starts at $43, making it the second most expensive observation deck in NYC.
+This ticket provides access to the observation deck and Après (restaurant).
+You can also purchase the Summit Signature Experience for $57, which includes one free signature drink at Après.

 There’s also the Summit Ascent ticket.
 With this purchase, you’ll get access to the observation deck, Après, and a 12-story ride in an all-glass elevator (you go up and down the side of the building; there’s no additional observation deck).
 New York City residents receive a $5 discount on tickets.